ChristianSiegert/panoptikos/README.md

 Panoptikos supports these command-line arguments:

 * **--port** HTTP port the web server listens to.
-Default is "8080".
+Default is `8080`.
+* **--production** Whether the server should run in production mode.
+Default is `false`.

 ## Example

-To start the web server and make it listen to port 80:
+To start the web server in production mode and make it listen to port 80:

-	$ ./panoptikos --port=80
+	$ ./panoptikos --port=80 --production

 ## Development